Terms and Conditions

 6. Additional user subscriptions

 6.1.
-The Customer may, from time to time during the Subscription Term, purchase additional User Subscriptions and CiiVSOFT shall grant access to the Services and the Documentation to such additional Authorised Users in accordance with the provisions of the Agreement.
+The Customer may, from time to time during the Subscription Term, add additional User Subscriptions and CiiVSOFT shall grant access to the Services and the Documentation to such additional Authorised Users in accordance with the provisions of the Agreement.

 6.2.
-If the Customer wishes to purchase additional User Subscriptions, the Customer shall notify CiiVSOFT in writing.
+If the Customer wishes to add additional User Subscriptions, the Customer shall notify CiiVSOFT in writing.
 CiiVSOFT shall evaluate such request for additional User Subscriptions and respond to the Customer with approval or rejection of the request.